To ask about pruning in the West Portland, Washington County area, EMAIL me at rodandshellie (at) gmail.com.

 It is also important to prune a plant at the time of planting.
 Bare root plants should have the broken ends of the roots cut off square.
 For potted plants, if the roots are circling around inside the pot, cut through the outside roots down one or two sides of the root ball, but don't break up the root ball, especially in hot weather.
 Crowded branches should be removed and long branches can be headed back.
 However, it is not necessary to cut back the branches drastically as was formerly recommended.

 Occasionally, a plant will need root pruning.
 Sometimes a root will wrap around other roots and strangle them, which stunts the growth of the plant.
 A circling root killed two-thirds of the trunk of the tree in the picture.
 The trunk of a tree should flare out at ground level.
 If part of the trunk goes straight into the soil, or cups inward, then there is a circling root which is keeping the trunk from growing.
-The root needs to be exposed and cut off.
+The circling root needs to be exposed and removed.

 These guidelines are the ideal timing for pruning, but it is never too late to prune, especially if pruning prevents broken branches.